Profile

 #!include Forwarding.dconf

-• After modifying the configuration via the UI, the profile is written to the corresponding detached profile according to the include statement.
-If the file contains other sections that are not used, the writing will only modify the section used.
+- After modifying the profile in the UI, Surge writes the section back to the corresponding detached profile according to the include statement.
+If the included file contains other unused sections, only the used section is modified.

-• If a managed profile is referenced, the configuration associated with that section cannot be edited but does not affect the adjustment of other sections.
+- If a managed profile is referenced, the referenced section cannot be edited locally, but other sections remain editable.

 Modules

-• Installed and kept up to date via URL.
+- Be installed and kept up to date by URL.

 The module description is available at: https://manual.nssurge.com/others/module.html